A Minnesota free of ageism

 https://www.harpercollins.com/products/breaking-the-age-code-becca-levy?variant=39419497316386

-Dr. Tracey Gendron's new book Ageism Unmasked: Exploring Age Bias and How to End It, is a bold account of the history and present-day realities of ageism by a nationally recognized gerontologist and speaker uncovers ageism’s roots, impact, and how each of us can create a new reality of elderhood.
+Dr. Tracey Gendron's book Ageism Unmasked: Exploring Age Bias and How to End It, is a bold account of the history and present-day realities of ageism.
+As a respected gerontologist, she uncovers for us the roots of ageism to more fully understand not just the impact it has, but how each of us can create a new reality of elderhood.

-With over 25 years of experience as a grant-funded researcher and a nationally recognized speaker, Tracey Gendron has spoken about ageism in forums across America and has also appeared on numerous podcasts and video productions.
+With over 25 years of experience as a grant-funded researcher and a nationally recognized speaker, Tracey Gendron is a valued voice on issues of ageism in forums across America and has appeared on numerous podcasts and video productions.

 Source: